yutaplug/Aliucord/docs/changelog/index.md

 # Changelog

+This page only shows the most relevant/important changes for most Aliucord users, if you want to see more internal changes that are not that relevant for normal Aliucord users, see the [commits page](https://github.com/Aliucord/Aliucord/commits/main).

 ## 2.?.? (unknown version number yet)
 - Remove sideloading block warning
 - Properly display decos during message send